When it comes to the job interview, you want to make sure you are dressed to impress.

 Skype or video interviews

-Skype and video interviews should be treated the same as face-to-face interviews.
+Skype and video job interviews should be treated the same as face-to-face interviews when it comes to attire.
 Depending on the level of the position you are interviewing for, you should take the above tips and apply them for online interviews.
 You want to make sure your video interview is in a setting that is professional and appropriate for the interview; the interviewer doesn't want to see your dirty room behind you.

 This one seems odd, right?
 Why bother dressing nicely for this type of interview?
 But with phone interviews, while the recruiter can't see you, dressing in something nice will give you a confidence boost and make you feel more professional while speaking to them.